Second fatal crash on Weber Road this year

 A police spokesperson said the cyclist died at the scene.

-The road was closed for at least two hours so the Serious Crash Unit could carry out an investigation of the scene.
+The road was closed between Cowper and Mangahei roads for at least two hours so that the Serious Crash Unit could carry out an investigation of the scene.

 Mayor Tracey Collis said her heart went out to those involved in the crash and especially the family of the cyclist.